 USA Patriot Act Compliance Report

 The USA Patriot Act Compliance Report is a database compiled from lists provided by the United States and various international governmental agencies.
 This list contains individuals who may be involved in terrorist activities, money laundering, illegal imports, fraud against government agencies, violations of federal banking regulations, and fugitives from justice.
-Information in the USA Patriot Act Compliance Report may include date of birth, place of birth, citizenship, employment or group membership or affiliation.
+Information in the USA Patriot Act Compliance Report may include the date of birth, place of birth, citizenship, employment, or group membership or affiliation.

 Financial Services Compliant Background Screening

 One aspect of the USA Patriot Act requires financial institutions to match their existing and potential customers against the Office of Foreign Control's (OFAC) list of suspected terrorists.
-Homeland Security now requires under the Customer Identification Program, that virtually all US. financial institutions including banks, mutual funds, credit unions and securities dealers be identified.
+Homeland Security now requires under the Customer Identification Program, that virtually all US.
+Financial institutions, including banks, mutual funds, credit unions, and securities dealers, be identified.
 This also includes anyone involved in cash transactions over $10,000.00.
-The key to compliance with this law is to “know your customer.”
+The key to compliance with this law is to "know your customer."

 Global Sanctions and Enforcement Check

 The Global Sanctions and Enforcement Check gathers data from a variety of international agencies.
 It compiles a list of high-risk individuals and organizations from around the world.
 Included with the Global Sanction and Enforcement Check are the FBI's Top Ten Most Wanted, Interpol's Most Wanted, and OFAC's Specially Designated Nationals (SDN) and more.
-It also weeds out the worst of the worst from potential applicant pools which are not the normal run-of-the-mill criminals found in these searches.
+It also weeds out the worst of the worst from potential applicant pools, which are not the usual run-of-the-mill criminals found in these searches.